Open-Systems-Pharmacology/OSPSuite-R/README.md

 - [Licence](#licence)

 # Documentation

 Please refer to the [online documentation](https://www.open-systems-pharmacology.org/OSPSuite-R/) for more details on the package

 # Installation

 The **ospsuite-R** package is compatible with version 3.6.x **AND** version 4.x.x of R. One of its dependency, **rClr** needs to be installed specifically for the targeted R version.
-Please follow the installation instructions below:
+Please follow the installation instructions below.

 **ospsuite** requires following packages to be installed: